pcypw2/GraphSolMol/README.md

 A validation dataset was curated from a model by Fioressi et al.(2) was underwent the same preprocessing same algorimth used on the AqSolDB(3) to remove dupliates, validate the solubiltiy datapoints and gorup them based on their reliability.

+Finally the best performing models were used to predict the Solubility Challenge (6) 'tight' dataset (SD approx. 0.17) to understand how well the best performing models compared against the current state-of-the-art.

 # Descriptors
-The physiochemical descriptors, molecular weight (MolWT), lipophilcity (logP), aromatic proportion (AP) and rotatable bonds (RB) from the ESOL model (Delaney at el.(4)) were used as a benchmark model.
+The physiochemical descriptors, molecular weight (MolWT), lipophilcity (logP), aromatic proportion (AP) and rotatable bonds (RB) from the ESOL method (Delaney at el.(4)) were used as a benchmark model.
 Secondly, the structual binary descriptors MACCS key fingerprints and Extended Connectivity Fingerprints (ECFP) (r=3) were used.
 Both the structural and physiochemcal descriptors were built from RDkit.
 These were calculated an exported to a .csv file prior to model building.
 I've included the code to calculate these descriptors.
 Finally, The graphical representation was built using Grakel(5).